Autumnnus/spring-boot-starter-template/README.md

 - **OpenAPI 3 documentation** powered by Springdoc at `/swagger-ui/index.html`.
 - **ModelMapper integration** for DTO ↔ entity transformations.
 - **Ready-to-use testing profile** backed by an in-memory H2 database.
+- **Centralised media storage** on Amazon S3 with automatic image variants and manifest metadata.
 ---

 ## 🌐 Geliştirici Servisleri